-This braised new potatoes recipe gives you the exact same rich taste and creamy texture of potatoes sloooooowly roasted with your favorite hunk of meat—but in only 30 minutes and on the stovetop.
-The secret?
-The potatoes are braised butter.
-Read on to learn how.
+These braised new potatoes basically take a bath in butter.
+French style.
+What results is the exact same rich taste and creamy texture of potatoes roasted with your favorite hunk of meat—but in only 30 minutes and on the stovetop.

-Is there anything more comforting than a bowl full of creamy, tender, buttery new potatoes?
+Is there anything more comforting than a bowl full of creamy, tender, buttery braised new potatoes?
 We think not.
-The secret to these simple yet astoundingly lovely spuds is to braise them–yep, braise them–in plenty of butter.
+The secret to these simple yet astoundingly lovely spuds is to cook ’em in plenty of butter.
 They’re so good, be prepared for fights to break out at the table over the last one.
 Seriously.
 Even in polite company.
 We’ve seen it happen.–Angie Zoobkoff

 Braised New Potatoes